 If you don’t have your own media assets, you can easily find and purchase them online.
 Many sites offer stock photos, video and music at affordable prices.
 Warning: don’t be tempted to use images that you “find” on the internet.
 The cost for using images and other media without permission can be hundreds or thousands of times higher than the price of a legally purchased item.

-Building a new website isn’t something that you do every day, so it’s definitely worth investing a some time beforehand.
+Building a new website isn’t something that you do every day, so it’s definitely worth investing some time beforehand.
 Taking the time to gather your website content upfront will make your website build go much smoother than if you have to stop and start along the way.
 It also has the benefit of reducing the stress involved.
-If you have questions or need a little help, don’t hesitate to give us a call.
+If you’re planning your first website, be sure to download our free guide, BUILDING YOUR WEBSITE: Ten Things to Think About.
+This PDF guide covers many of the decisions you’ll need to make to get ready for your website build.

 Made for You Media is a digital marketing agency based in Winston-Salem, NC with clients across the US and Canada.
 Our focus is working with local businesses to increase brand awareness, build leads and increase sales.
 If you would like to discuss how a new website can help your business, call us today at (336) 303-0640 to discuss your needs.